dleitee/react-fetches/README.md

 ## Motivation

-I and some friends were tired to use a lot of boilerplate code to do our requests.
+Me and my friends were tired to use a lot of boilerplate code to do our requests.

 We used to build our projects with a set of libraries as listed below: